ajsb85/player.hoti/readme.txt

 Here's a simple method to track down incompatibilities with plugins and themes:

 * Disable all plugins
-* Enable 'soundcloud is gold' and check if it works (add a track to a post to be sure)
+* Enable 'Hotï Player' and check if it works (add a track to a post to be sure)
 * If it worked: enable the other plugins one by one and check if it breaks
 * If it didn't worked: enable the default Worpress theme and check if it works (add a track to a post to be sure).